-For Borealis Jeroen Toirkens and Jelle Brandt Corstius sought out the stories of the forests and the people who live there.
-Now that the impact of climate change can be seen and felt increasingly clearly, it is important that these stories are heard.
+The importance of forests to our planet is more apparent now than ever before.
+It is trees that filter our carbon emissions out of the atmosphere, and are thus a key weapon in our fight against climate change.
+Over the past four years photographer Jeroen Toirkens (b.
+1971) and journalist and broadcaster Jelle Brandt Corstius (1978) visited forests in the boreal zone for their Borealis project, seeking out the stories of the forests and the people who live there.
+With the impact of climate change being seen and felt increasingly clearly, it is important that these stories are heard.
 Toirkens’ images bear witness to the ancient mythical appeal of forests, but they also show how the inhabitants of the boreal zone manage and protect their habitat.
-The exhibition at The Hague Museum of Photography will feature all eight parts of the project, including the final episode in Alaska, the personal highlight for Toirkens and Brandt Corstius, on display for the first time.
+The major exhibition Borealis – Life in the Woods will feature all eight parts of the project, from loggers in Norway, scientific research in Japan and newly planted forests in Scotland to the final chapter in Alaska, the personal highlight for Toirkens and Brandt Corstius.